 To the local people in Sweden, it would not be unusual to see a group of people standing at #17 Strandvagen Quay in Stockholm waiting for a water taxi to whisk them away to one of the many islands in Stockholm’s beautiful archipelago.
 What was different about this group standing on the quay, is that the 9 persons plus guide dog Otto were all travel bloggers attending a pre-familiarisation (Pre-Fam) conference trip organised by TBEX (Travel Bloggers Exchange) Visit Stockholm, Visit Sweden and Visit Roslagen.
 Our fellow travel bloggers came to Stockholm from Australia, America, the Netherlands, Romania, United Kingdom and Switzerland to experience what Sweden had to offer and to show their readers ‘Why Sweden should be or not be on top of your bucket list’.

-We were fortunate to be part of this experienced travel group and we would like to share with you how our perceptions have changed full circle and now why we believe ‘Sweden is Perfect for the Young at Heart Travellers’.
+We were fortunate to be part of this experienced travel group.
+We believe ‘Sweden is Perfect for the Young at Heart Travellers’.
 We hope through sharing our experiences that Sweden will resonate with you as much as it did with us and to all you ‘baby boomers’ out there, we hope Sweden becomes one of your favourite destinations too!

 You can’t beat Sweden in the Summer Time

 It was Sweden’s summer holiday time and the archipelago was busy with motor yachts, water taxis and large ferries taking families to their gaily painted yellow and red summer houses that lined the shores of the many small islands.
 Small yachts were moored out the front, children were running, playing, climbing trees and swimming in the still icy cold water (Australian standards) whilst the older members of the families were sitting back and enjoying the sunshine.